Alexander Gordon-Lennox (Royal Navy officer): Serjeant-at-arms

 In August 1962, Queen Elizabeth II appointed Gordon-Lennox to serve as Serjeant at Arms of the House of Commons, a largely ceremonial role in the chamber but nevertheless a key leadership position in the administration of parliament.
 The appointment created reignited an ongoing controversy among the members, who felt they should be consulted in the selection of their serjeant-at-arms.
 The issue had last been brought up in the 1950s.
 Gordon-Lennox's aristocratic background and the fact that his uncle Lord Esmé Gordon-Lennox had served in a similar position in the House of Lords (as Yeoman Usher of the Black Rod from 1929–46) were viewed by some as influencing factors in the appointment.

 Additionally, Gordon-Lennox, who was known to have a "salty" sense of humour, allegedly made a remark to Labour MP Charles Pannell that caused him offense.
 Pannell signed a motion challenging the appointment, which was signed by 60 other Labour members, requesting a committee be formed on the matter.
 Prime Minister Harold Macmillan discussed the procedure with the Queen and reached a compromise, deciding that she would make her appointment after consultation with the Speaker of the House of Commons on the selection.
 This new procedure was adopted and Gordon-Lennox was the first serjeant-at-arms since the 16th century to be selected by the House of Commons.

 He served in the role from November 1962 until his retirement in 1976.
 The years he served as serjeant at arms saw an evolving Commons' administration, including demands for better facilities, a larger staff, and stricter security measures because of terrorist threats.
 In 1970, a member of the public threw tear gas bombs into the chamber.
-As MPs fled, Gordon-Lennox raced in to remove the ceremonial mace – that dates to the time of Charles the II – from the speaker's table.
+As MPs fled, Gordon-Lennox raced in to remove the ceremonial mace – that dates to the time of Charles II – from the speaker's table.
 Conservative MP Bill Deedes remarked that, "It was rather like going back for a treasure in the middle of battle."

 In 1976, he was forced to intervene when Conservative MP Michael Heseltine seized the mace from the table and held it above his head in response to all of the member of the Labour Party breaking into song (their anthem "The Red Flag") during a heated debate.

 He was appointed a Knight Commander of the Royal Victorian Order (KCVO) in the 1972 New Year Honours.